chaostoolkit/chaostoolkit/README.md

 ### An Open API to Chaos Engineering

-Secondly the Chaos Toolkit defines an [Open API][api] to Chaos Engineering through it's JSON-format experiment definition.
+Secondly the Chaos Toolkit defines an [Open API][api] to Chaos Engineering through it's JSON/YAML-format experiment definition.
 The toolkit can be extended to integrate with any number of commercial, private and open source chaos implementations through probes (to measure steady-state before and after an experiment) and actions (to vary real-world events during an experiment).

 [api]: http://chaostoolkit.org/reference/api/experiment/